CeFi Lending

 Wirex

-• Multi-product platform: Combines payments, exchange, and savings in one app
+• Integrated platform: Combines payments, exchange, and savings

 DeFi Alternatives: Eliminate Centralized Counterparty Risk

-One of the most important lessons from Celsius and BlockFi is that centralized custody introduces counterparty risk.
-DeFi protocols eliminate the need to trust a company with your funds.
-Instead, you interact with smart contracts that operate according to predetermined rules.
+The most important lesson from Celsius and BlockFi: centralized custody creates counterparty risk that can wipe you out overnight.
+DeFi protocols eliminate the need to trust a company's balance sheet.
+Instead, you interact with smart contracts operating according to predetermined rules.

 Aave

-What it is: The largest DeFi lending protocol by total value locked, operating on multiple blockchain networks.
+The largest DeFi lending protocol by total value locked, and the one I've studied most extensively.

-• Battle-tested: Aave has operated since 2020 through multiple market crashes without a protocol-level loss to lenders
+• Battle-tested: Operating since 2020 through multiple crashes without protocol-level losses to lenders

-• Transparent: All activity is on-chain and verifiable in real-time
+• Complete transparency: All activity is on-chain and verifiable in real-time

-• Safety Module: AAVE token holders stake into a backstop fund that can cover shortfall events
+• Safety Module: AAVE token holders stake into a backstop fund covering shortfall events

-• Multi-chain: Available on Ethereum, Arbitrum, Optimism, Base, Polygon, Avalanche, and other networks
+• Multi-chain presence: Available on Ethereum, Arbitrum, Optimism, Base, Polygon, Avalanche

 • USDC: 3%–8% APY